Baiyu (singer): 2012–2019: Hunter, CW The Next, and debut album

-Having been chosen as one of the top four talents in New York City who are on the "verge of stardom", Baiyu was highlighted on the CW Network show "The Next" by executive producer Queen Latifah.
-Within the premise of the program, Baiyu was mentored by famed, Grammy-winning hip hop artist Nelly who spend 72 hours with Baiyu by immersing himself in her life and story in preparation for her New York performance at The Paramount.
+Baiyu was one of four individuals highlighted on the CW Network show "The Next" by executive producer Queen Latifah.
+On the show, Baiyu was mentored by hip hop artist Nelly who spent 72 hours with Baiyu in preparation for her New York performance at The Paramount.
 The show premiered on August 16, 2012.

-At the onset of 2013, Baiyu earned the prestige of being named as one of Yahoo News' "Top 10 Musicians to Watch for 2013".
-Along with that title, she was also coined one of UNSound Magazine's "13 Artists to Watch in 2013".
-As a public figure often in the limelight, Baiyu took a divergent approach in 2013 where she is staying behind a veil of mystic.
+In 2013, Baiyu was named one of Yahoo News' "Top 10 Musicians to Watch for 2013" and one of UNSound Magazine's "13 Artists to Watch in 2013".
+As a public figure often in the limelight, Baiyu took a divergent approach in 2013.
 Releasing a new single on the first of every month starting 1/1/13, she moved away from album covers that showcase her image and opted instead for artwork as a representation for her music.
 This is believed to be in an effort to encourage listeners to focus on her voice and message, instead of making assumptions based on her looks and heritage.

-In July/August 2013, Baiyu collaborated with Eckō Unltd.
-Canada as the soundtrack and model for one of their largest campaigns, while in September of that year, she also teamed up with Complex (magazine) on their #oneofakindstyle campaign with Dr Pepper.
-It is rumored that on 12/1/13, after a year of single releases, Baiyu will be dropping a full-length album that is yet to be titled.
+In July and August of 2013, Baiyu collaborated with Eckō Unltd.
+Canada as the soundtrack and model for one of their campaigns.
+In September, she worked with Complex (magazine) on their #oneofakindstyle campaign with Dr Pepper.

-Her latest full-length album Ayahuasca takes her fans even deeper into a journey of introspection as she chronicles her experience with the sacred brew.
+Her 2013 album Ayahuasca takes her fans even deeper into a journey of introspection as she chronicles her experience with the sacred brew.

-Charity and Non Profit

-From the start of Baiyu's career, she has been dedicated to non-profit work in an effort to give back to not only her local community but communities at large.
-Outside of donating the proceeds of "Fan Fair" to the Japanese Red Cross to aid in the tsunami relief efforts, Baiyu became a voice and beacon for DonorsChoose, working with its board of directors to raise funds for music programs in schools throughout various high poverty neighborhoods.
-Baiyu has also dedicated her time to performances that benefit both kids – via the Sneakers for Scholars program and Camp Good Grief, as well as the homeless – via the Gala for the Homeless event.
-She is also a volunteer for New York Cares, and has been honored by Well Done!
-NYC as an outstanding individual who has "given back to various communities of New York City" as presented by the offices of Senator Chuck Schumer.